ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 ^^^^^^^^^^^^^^^^^^

 Direct function calls are those where the name of the called function is known at compile time.
-The PC-relative BL instruction may be used for all direct function calls, whether absolute or position independent.
+The PC-relative direct branch instructions may be used for all direct function calls, whether absolute or position-independent.

 Indirect function calls are those where the address of the function is in a pointer.
-Appropriate code is used to load the value of the pointer into a register, as for other data, and then a BLR instruction is used.
+Appropriate code is used to load the value of the pointer into a register, as for other data, and then an indirect branch instruction is used with the register as an operand to the instruction.

 In statically linked code the address of a function is always its real address.
 However in dynamically linked environments references to the